 -

-- Flank Steak - If you don't have flank steak, try using chuck roast or beef chuck shoulder for equally delicious results.
+- Flank Steak: Use chuck roast or beef chuck shoulder for equally delicious results.

 -

-- Bell Peppers - Experiment with different bell pepper varieties, such as yellow or orange, to add additional color and flavor to your Ropa Vieja.
+- Bell Peppers: Experiment with different bell pepper varieties, such as yellow or orange, to add more color and flavor to your Ropa Vieja.

 -